-Know the gun, know the law
+Know the gun, know the law, know the consequences

 The threat from illegal firearms

 Pistols, revolvers and shotguns are the firearms most frequently used illegally in the UK.